-fair compensation
+Fair compensation

-Westerby says that responsibility for Mr B's loss should lie with Abana.

-As set out above, I accept that it may be the case that Abana, in advising Mr B to enter into a SIPP, could be responsible for initiating the course of action that led to Mr B's loss.
+Westerby says that responsibility for Mr H's loss should lie with Abana.
+As set out above, I accept that it may be the case that Abana, in advising Mr H to enter into a SIPP, could be responsible for initiating the course of action that led to his loss.

 However, the complaint against Westerby is the complaint I'm considering here.
 And for the reasons I've set out earlier in this decision, I consider that Westerby has failed to comply with its own distinct regulatory obligations under the Principles.
-It's therefore my view that it's fair and reasonable for Westerby to compensate Mr B for the full measure of his losses - as Westerby could have put a stop to things if it had acted fairly and reasonably by rejecting Mr B's application.
+It's therefore my view that it's fair and reasonable for Westerby to compensate Mr H for the full measure of his losses - as Westerby could have put a stop to things if it had acted fairly and reasonably by rejecting Mr H's application.

-I therefore consider that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mr B to the full extent of his losses.
+I am therefore satisfied that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mr H to the full extent of his losses.

-In addition to the financial loss that Mr B has suffered as a result of the problems with his pension, I think that the losses suffered to Mr B's pension provisions has caused Mr B distress and I think that it's fair for Westerby to compensate Mr B for this as well
+In addition to the financial loss that Mr H has suffered as a result of the problems with his pension, I think that the losses suffered to his pension provision has caused him distress, and as such I think that it's fair for Westerby to compensate Mr H for this as well.